diego04/Cmput410assign3/README.md

 www.kevindeasis.com

-The screenshots are under the folder named screenshots:
+The screenshots are under the folder named screenshots.
+Screen shots were taken from firefox.

 Part1 (Updates):

-The files
+The files are Les Miserables, Twelve Years A Slave, and Lincoln's Love Story Added border for the Gutenberg book information and centered the text.
 I only used one external style sheet as stated in the requirements.org One external stylesheet for all the html files in different directories Changed the documents to html5